Email Coach Ambler

-Eysha Ambler begins her third season in 2013 as assistant coach for the Auburn volleyball team.
+Eysha Ambler begins her fifth season as an assistant coach for the Auburn volleyball team.
 She serves as the Tigers' recruiting coordinator.

 A former assistant under Nold at Jacksonville State from 2002-04, Ambler spent the previous two years as an assistant at the University of Pittsburgh.